+Subject Code LGT5033

+Subject Title Lean Thinking and Practice

+Credit Value 3

+Level 5

+Normal Duration 1-semester

-Subject Code LGT5033 Subject Title Lean Thinking and Practice Credit Value 3 Level 5 Normal Duration One Semester Pre-requisite / Co-requisite/ Exclusion Nil Role and Purposes To provide students with a strategic overview of lean thinking philosophy and concepts.
+Pre-requisite / Co- requisite/ Exclusion Nil

+Role and Purposes To provide students with a strategic overview of lean thinking philosophy and concepts.
 To enable the students to critically review the principles of lean thinking.
 To introduce students to the tools and techniques involved in identifying opportunities for 'leaning' operations and supply chain management activities in order to enhance competitive advantage.
-This subject contributes to the following Intended Learning Outcomes for the following programme(s): MSc in Management (Operations Management) #2: Develop the specific operations management knowledge Subject Learning Outcomes Upon completion of the subject, students will be able to: a.
+To equip students the technics to manage lean data This subject contributes to the following Intended Learning Outcomes for the following programme(s): MSc in Management (Operations Management) / MSc in Operations Management

+#2: Develop the specific operations management knowledge

+Subject Learning Outcomes Upon completion of the subject, students will be able to: a.
 Able to employ lean thinking concepts as a strategy to eliminate waste and improve organizational performance. b.
-Able to apply lean concepts and tools to identify improvement areas and generate solutions in order to improve operational efficiency.c.
-Able to undertake an efficiency improvement project with lean thinking concepts and tools, and present the project proposal professionally.
-Subject Synopsis/ Indicative Syllabus Philosophy and evolution of lean thinking Lean principles: Value Value stream Flow Pull Perfection Lean techniques Value identification techniques Value stream mapping techniques
+Able to apply lean concepts and tools to identify improvement areas and generate solutions in order to improve operational efficiency. c.
+Able to undertake an efficiency improvement project with lean thinking concepts and tools, and present the project proposal professionally. d.
+Able to perform lean data management

+Subject Synopsis/ Indicative Syllabus Philosophy and evolution of lean thinking Lean principles: Value Value stream Flow

+,

-Teaching/Learning Methodology Just-in-Time and Kanban systems Lean Six-sigma Reliability and maintenance Current issues in lean thinking Contact hours: 39 hours Concepts, theories and key issues based on the literature will be introduced to students through lectures.
-Case studies will be used to illustrate some application aspects and to stimulate discussions leading to context-specific
+Pull Perfection Lean techniques Value identification techniques Value stream mapping techniques Just-in-Time and Kanban systems Lean Six-sigma Reliability and maintenance Current issues in lean thinking

+Teaching/Learning Methodology Concepts, theories and key issues based on the literature will be introduced to students through lectures.
+Case studies will be used to illustrate some application aspects and to stimulate discussions leading to context-specific knowledge.
-knowledge.
 Students are required to apply the knowledge to analyze some contemporary issues in the field.

-Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate) nes to
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting be ass Intended subject learning outcomes to be assessed (Please tick as appropriate)

-a b с
+a b c d

-Continuous Assessment 50% ✓ √ ✓
+Continuous Assessment 50% ✓ ✓ √ ✓

-Examination 50% √ ✓
+Examination 50% ✓ ✓ ✓ ✓

-Total 100 % l
+Total 100 % I .1

-Explanation of the appropriateness of the assessment methods in assessintended learning outcomes: Since learning outcomes 1 and 2 are concerned with knowledge of the area, they are to be assessed by both examination and continuous assessment.
-Since learning outcome 3 is concerned with the ability to undertaimprovement project, it will be assessed by the project within the contassessment.
-To pass this subject, students are required to obtain Grade D or above in the Continuous Assessment and Exam components. subject nent. ake an tinuous
+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Since learning outcomes 1 and 2 are concerned with knowledge of the subject area, they are to be assessed by both examination and continuous assessment.
+Since learning outcome 3 is concerned with the ability to undertake an improvement project, it will be assessed by the project within the continuous assessment. subject nent. take an

 Student Study Effort Class contact:

-Expected Lectures / Tutorials 39 Hrs S.
+Expected Lectures / Tutorials 39 Hrs.

-Other student study effort t:
+Other student study effort:

 Preparation for lectures 45 Hrs.

-Preparation for assignment / group project 42 Hrs. and presentation / examination 42 MIS.
+Preparation for the assignment and project 42 Hrs.
 Total student study effort 126 Hrs.
-Reading List and References Books Womack, J., and Jones, D. (the latest edition) Lean Thinking: Beache Wealth In Your Corporation , New York, Simon and Womack, J., Jones, D., and Roos, D. (the latest edition) The Changed The World , New York, Rawson Associates.
-Machine That Rich, N., Bateman, N., Esain, A., and Massey, L. (the latest edition) Lean Evolution: Lessons from the Workplace , Cambridge.
-Tapping, D., and Shuker, T. (the latest edition) Value Stream Man Lean Office, Productivity Press. nagement for the Journals Journal of Operations Management International Journal of Service Industry Management Decision Sciences International Journal of Production Economics International Journal of Production Research International Journal of Operations and Production Management
+Books Womack, J., and Jones, D. (the latest edition) Lean Thinking: Banish Waste And Create Wealth In Your Corporation , New York, Simon and Schuster.
+Reading List and Womack, J., Jones, D., and Roos, D. (the latest edition) The Machine That Changed The World , New York, Rawson Associates.
+References Rich, N., Bateman, N., Esain, A., and Massey, L. (the latest edition) Lean Evolution: Lessons from the Workplace , Cambridge.
+Tapping, D., and Shuker, T. (the latest edition) Value Stream Management for the Lean Office, Productivity Press.
+Journals Journal of Operations Management International Journal of Service Industry Management Decision Sciences International Journal of Production Economics International Journal of Production Research International Journal of Operations and Production Mana agement